jundalisay/superb/content/en/faq.md

 {{< /r >}}

 {{< l ava="Superphysics" >}}
 Yes.
 It's more commonly known as theories that say that we exist in a simulation.
-Knowing how this simulation is sustained allows the possibility to tap into that inexhaustible creative or sustaining mechanism
+Knowing how this simulation is sustained allows the possibility to tap into that inexhaustible creative or sustaining mechanism.

+We use it to solve all problems.
 {{< /l >}}

 {{< r ava="asker" >}}